Dr Tony McSherry BSc MSc RMN MSc (Psychotherapy) PhD (Psychology) UKCP

 Does therapy work?
 Yes, it does.
 The most up to date research confirms that therapy helps a lot (75-80% of clients who enter therapy).
 The therapeutic relationship is a major factor that helps.
 Further details on this are outlined in the following link which details the most recent research from the American Psychological Association:

 Training, qualifications & experience

 I am fully accredited and registered with the United Kingdom Council for Psychotherapy (UKCP) as a Humanistic and Integrative Psychotherapist, and Psychotherapeutic Counsellor.
 My accrediting organisation is the Universities Psychotherapy and Counselling Association (UPCA).
 I am also a fully accredited Existential-Analytical Psychotherapist with the Southern Assiciation for Psychotherapy and Counselling (SAFPAC - see http://www.safpac.co.uk/find-an-existential-analytic-psychotherapist.html), which is approved through the UPCA and UKCP.
 I am fully insured and work in line with the ethical and practice code of the UKCP.
 This can be found on the following website: www.upca.org.uk.
 I am also an experienced Mental Health Nurse registered with the Nursing and Midwifery Council).
-I have just finished a PhD which explores the nature of what is therapeutic.
+My PhD research explored the nature of what is therapeutic.